WebCompMath

 Webcompmath online javadoc

 IDE's, such as NetBeans, or even without an IDE.
+You

 The following image shows an example applet built using webcompmath.
 For a functional version of the applet, go to FunctionComposition.